dkm/xcplanner/README.md

         cd /var/www/html
         git clone http://github.com/twpayne/xcplanner.git

-    You can then update XC Planner at any time running `git pull`.
+    You can then update XC Planner at any time by running `git pull`.
 Alternatively, you can simply download a tar or zip file from <http://github.com/twpayne/xcplanner/archives/master>.

 2. Copy `config.php.sample` to `config.php`.